awslabs/sensitive-data-protection-on-aws/docs/en/uninstall.md

 ## Uninstall the stack using the AWS Management Console

-1. Sign in to the [AWS CloudFormation][cloudformation-console] console.
+1. Sign in to the AWS CloudFormation console.
 1. Select this solution’s installation parent stack.
 1. Choose **Delete**.